 On February 26, 2021, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain existing investors in the Company (the "Purchasers").
 Pursuant to the Purchase Agreement, the Purchasers purchased 4,500 shares of a newly authorized Series C Convertible Preferred Stock (the "Series C Convertible Preferred Stock"), and the Company received proceeds of \$4,500,000.
 The Purchase Agreement contains customary representations, warranties, agreements and indemnification rights and obligations of the parties.
-In January 2022, the 4,500 outstanding shares of Series C Convertible Preferred Stock were converted into 454,546 shares of common stock.
+In January 2022, the 2,500 outstanding shares of Series C Convertible Preferred Stock were converted into 454,546 shares of common stock.
+As of June 30, 2022 and December 2021, respectively, there were zero and 2,500 shares of Series C Convertible Preferred Stock issued and outstanding.